November is the perfect time to create a Gratitude Tree for your family. After all, November is the month for giving thanks.

 Being thankful and grateful also feels good.
 Sometimes, in our goal-oriented American culture, we focus more on what we want rather than what we already have.
 And this isn’t just about material things that we can buy online or in a local store.
 We take for granted things like a warm bed to sleep in at night, the touch of a family pet, or having a comfortably full belly at the end of the day.

-Gratitude Tree Quote #2:
+Giving Thanks Quote #2:

 “Be thankful for what you have; you’ll end up having more.

 If you concentrate on what you don’t have, you will never, ever have enough.”

 Here’s what you need to build your own Gratitude Tree:

 –Long, thin branches from a tree or bush

 “When you are grateful, fear disappears and abundance appears.”